nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

      * _enabled_: Enable cache (of all) collections.
 The preferred way is to set this to false and enable caching per collection (Default: false)
      * _ttlSec_: The default TTL in seconds.
 Can be overwritten per collection (Default: 120)
      + _invalidateOnUpdate_: Clear the cache for the whole collection if an entry gets updated (Default: true).
-       This might be an expensive operation on some memory cache implementations (e.g. based on Redis).
+       This might be an expensive operation on some memory cache implementations (e.g., based on Redis).
 So use this only if updates don't happen frequently.
      * _collections_: A map of collections specific settings.
 You can overwrite here _enabled_, _ttlSec_ and _invalidateOnUpdate_.

-## Services
+## Provided Services

 ### MashroomStorageService